BeniaDev/applied_ml_tsu/module_3_NLP.md

 1. **Data** — download the Kaggle corpus, study it, de-duplicate, prepare a dev split disjoint from the Kaggle test set.
 2. **Baseline** — fine-tune **ByT5-small/base** (or justified alternative) on Kaggle `train.csv` only, no normalization, greedy decoding.
 Submit to Kaggle.
 Record chrF++ on dev.
-3. **Mandatory experiments** — run at least 4 of the 6 techniques from the "Mandatory Experiments" section (orthography normalization, multi-candidate decoding + selector, mini-ensemble, synthetic CPT data, optional classical back-translation, optional external open-license data).
+3. **Mandatory experiments** — run at least 3 of the 4 techniques from the "Mandatory Experiments" section (orthography normalization, beam search decoding, mini-ensemble, optional classical back-translation, optional external open-license data).
 Fill in the ablation `Results` table after each experiment.
 4. **Packaging** — `model.py` + CLI + Poetry/UV, ClearML / W&B artifacts.
 5. **Serving** — Path A (ByT5 + TGI) or Path B (LoRA-LLM + vLLM/SGLang) + streaming web UI + Docker Compose.
 6. **Demo** — GIFs in README, measured TTFT and tokens/sec, Kaggle leaderboard screenshot.